Why You’ll Need a SEMA Racking Inspection Course in 2018?

 Rack Inspections at Santa’s Warehouse

-It’s the most wonderful time of the year, but it would be a dangerous time if Santa didn’t have some kind of safety system
+It’s the most wonderful time of the year, but it would be a dangerous time if Santa didn’t have some kind of safety system.

 Being Santa can’t be easy.
 The man in red isn’t just the CEO of the biggest non-profit organisation in the world; he’s also the face of Christmas itself.
 The bulk of his work happens on Christmas Eve, but Santa’s operational facility would need to work all year round in order for supply to meet demand.